Gerardbulky/End-to-End-Kubernetes-DevSecOps-Resume-Project/README.md

 Click on **CREATE**.

 ![IAM](images/your-image-file.png)
-## Step 7: Install the required plugins and configure the plugins to deploy our Tetris Application Version1
+## Step 7: Install the required plugins and configure the plugins to deploy our Resume Application Version1
 Install the following plugins by going to **Dashboard** -> **Manage Jenkins** -> **Plugins** -> **Available Plugins**

 ```sh